AndyObtiva/MathBowling/README.md

 1. Multiple difficulties (Easy, Medium, Hard) with more difficult questions and shorter answer time
 1. Players can choose unique player color to distinguish themselves
 1. Players may enter name
-1. Spare shot video
-1. Multiple videos for each scoring type

 2.1.0 Release: